Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: The Model and Neutrino Masses

 The elements of Yukawa couplings in $y_{23}$ are constrained from above due to non-observation of LFV processes such as $\alpha\to \alpha'\gamma$ and $\alpha\to 3 \alpha'$ where $\alpha$ and $\alpha'$ denote different species of charged leptons.
 The upper bounds on the branching ratios (BR) for these types of decays are given in \cite{Patrignani:2016xqp} and also compiled in Table 1 in \cite{Baumholzer:2018sfb}.
 While we have implemented all available constraints from LFV decays it is worthwhile pointing out that the dominant effect arises from the lack of observation of $\mu\to e \gamma$ process.
 The upper bound on the BR for this process is $4.2\times 10^{-13}$ which converts to \cite{Toma:2013zsa}

 for $m_{N_{2,3}}\simeq 0.1$ TeV.

 Finally, the neutrino mass matrix in \cref{eq:radiative_masses} depends on $\lambda_5$ which enters in the expression for $m_S$ and $m_A$ (see again \cref{eq:ms}).
-To a good approximation, the $\lambda_5$ dependence factors out in \cref{eq:radiative_masses} for the mass spectrum employed in this work \cite{Ma:2006km}.
-Hence, $\lambda_5$ and entries of $y_{23}$ depend on each other, and jointly set the scale for neutrino mass $\sim 0.1$ eV.
+This formula actually features a linear dependence of neutrino masses on $\lambda_5$ for small values of $\lambda_5$ \cite{Ma:2006km}.
+Parameters $\lambda_5$ and entries of $y_{23}$ depend on each other, and jointly set the scale for neutrino mass $\sim 0.1$ eV.
 This means that there is a lower bound $\lambda_5 \gtrsim \mathcal{O}(10^{-7})$, calculated for $m_\pm=\mathcal{O}(1)$ TeV.
 Constraints arising from electroweak precision data \cite{Ahriche:2017iar} are not competitive to the above discussed ones.